zoujinrun/Why-Designers-Need-to-Learn-Programming-From-Executor-to-Reviewer/README.md

-#Zou Jinrun 26081057g
+##Zou Jinrun 26081057g

 Essay

-#Title: Why Designers Need to Learn Programming — From Executor to Reviewer
+##Title: Why Designers Need to Learn Programming — From Executor to Reviewer

+##Introduction
 As artificial intelligence and digital technologies continue to enter various industries, including design, the relationship between designers and machines is changing.
 In the past, designers relied more on software to complete tasks such as drafting, modeling, typesetting, and interaction, whereas today, a single line of code or a single language instruction can enable machines to complete a large number of design tasks in a very short time.
 In light of this change, a question arises: why are we here learning programming?
 If machines can already replace designers in carrying out tasks, then where exactly will designers be valued in the future?

 First of all, I believe that learning programming is not so that designers become professional programmers, but so that designers can understand how machines "read" and "execute" their own ideas.
 Design is essentially a form of expression, while code can be regarded as a precise expressive language.
 When designers input codes and AI instructions into a machine, the machine cannot truly understand the full intent in the designer’s mind; it can only perform calculations and execution based on the input information.
 Therefore, whether a designer can accurately describe the problem, break down the requirements, and assess the outcomes produced by the machine ultimately determines the quality of the final design.